 Read on to learn more about the best hair brushes on the market now.

-Best Overall: Harry Josh Pro Tools Premium Oval Brush
+Best Overall: Harry Josh Pro Tools Detangling Brush

 If you're not sure what category your hair falls into, it’s best to use a brush that does it all.
 Harry Josh, celebrity hairstylist and founder of his namesake line, created must-have products to give clients the best chance possible at recreating salon-worthy styles at home.